EleftheriaBatsou/EleftheriaBatsou/README.md

 I have participated as a speaker at: Covalence in San Francisco, Dev Around the sun Global event, Developer Circles by Facebook in Nigeria (remotely), HackWeek in Poland, Confrontjs in Poland, Let’s test in South Africa, Devops Unicorns in Latvia, CFCamp in Germany, PyWebConf in Germany, AppForum, Zebra in Poland, IWD19 Nigeria (remotely), UUDF in the Netherlands, codegarden18 in Denmark, Virtual Azure Community Day in the Netherlands (remotely), DF20 in the Netherlands (remotely), JNation 2020 in Portugal (remotely), JSNation 2020 in the Netherlands (remotely), FemTechConf 2020 Global event, and in many more.

-🍪Buy me a coffee?
-You can do it here
-paypal.me/eleftheriabatsou but If you can't that's ok too!

 🙆Let's stay in touch:
 - twitter - https://twitter.com/BatsouElef